Nonlinear Algebra and Applications

 \section{Biochemical reaction networks}

 \emph{by O\u{g}uzhan Y\"ur\"uk}

-Chemical reaction networks theory (CRNT) studies the behaviour chemical systems by modeling the amount of the species, i.e., the chemical substances that take part in the reaction network.
-In this section, we present a refined introduction to CRNT and address to a specific problem using tools from nonlinear algebra.
+Chemical reaction networks theory (CRNT) studies the behavior of chemical systems by modeling the concentrations of the species, i.e., the chemical substances that take part in the reaction network, over time.
+In this section, we present a refined introduction to CRNT and address a specific problem using tools from nonlinear algebra.
 We refer the reader to \cite[Part 1, Chapter~3]{feinberg_2019} for a comprehensive introduction to CRNT. \begin{definition} A \emph{chemical reaction network} $\mathcal{N} = (\chi, \mathcal{R})$ consists of a set \mbox{$ \chi \coloneqq \left\{X_1, \ldots ,X_n\right\}$}, called \emph{species}, and a set of \emph{reactions} ${\mathcal{R}} \coloneqq \left\{R_1, \ldots ,R_l\right\}$ of the following form:

-where $a_{ij},b_{ij} \in \mathbb{Z}_+$ are called \emph{stoichiometric coefficients} and each ${\kappa}_j \in \mathbb{R}_{\geq 0}$ is a positive real parameter called \emph{the reaction rate constant} of $R_j$ for $j= 1, \ldots , l.$ \end{definition} A chemical reaction is said to be on a \emph{steady state} if the amounts of the substances in the reaction remains constant. \emph{Multistationarity}, that is, the existence of multiple steady states, is an important notion for biochemistry due to its link to the cellular decision making and on/off-responses to graded input \cite{laurent1999,ozbudak2004,Xiong:2003jt}.
+where $a_{ij},b_{ij} \in \mathbb{Z}_+$ are called \emph{stoichiometric coefficients} and each ${\kappa}_j \in \mathbb{R}_{\geq 0}$ is a positive real parameter called \emph{the reaction rate constant} of $R_j$ for $j= 1, \ldots , l.$ \end{definition} A chemical reaction is said to be at a \emph{steady state} if the amounts of the species in the reaction remain constant. \emph{Multistationarity}, that is, the existence of multiple steady states, is an important notion for biochemistry due to its link to the cellular decision making and on/off-responses to graded input \cite{laurent1999,ozbudak2004,Xiong:2003jt}.

 In the context of CRNT, there are numerous methods to detect multistationarity for some fixed choice of parameter values \cite{Feinbergss,feliu_newinj,wiuf-feliu,PerezMillan,craciun2008,conradi-PNAS,control,crnttoolbox,dickenstein2019multistationarity,dickenstein:regions}; also see \cite{joshi2015survey} for a comprehensive survey.
 However, determining the exact region of multistationarity in the parameter space is a difficult problem with complicated answers.
 Recently, in \cite{FeliuPlos}, the authors point out a class of networks whose multistationarity can be decided by studying the nonnegativity of a relevant polynomial with parametrized coefficients.
 Polynomial nonnegativity is not only studied classically (cf. \cite{Hilbert:1888,Hurwitz:AMGM}), but also is a significant notion that underlies polynomial optimization as in \Cref{section polopt}.
 Therefore, it makes sense to apply expertise around the polynomial nonnegativity to study multistationarity in CRNT.
 In this section, we first explain the relationship between multistationarity and nonnegativity and then give a short overview of the two methods that were used in \cite{MyCRN1} to study the multistationarity in dual phosphorylation/dephosphorylation cycle.